jameshughes89/cs102/src/site/topics/intro/introduction.rst

 Bags
 ^^^^

-* Like Python lists, but we can define specific types
+* A multiset, but we can define specific types

     * Ordered
     * Indexed